DevCTx/unit_tests_practice/questionnaire_unit_test.md

 In the same idea as Level 7 with fixtures, it is possible to call the built-in methods `setUpClass` and `tearDownClass` at the beginning and at the end of the tests of the class.
-To do this, the `self` argument must be modified to `cls` because these built-in functions are private to the unittest class, and the built-in `@classmethod` tag must be added over the class in order to access them.
+To do this, the `self` argument must be modified to `cls` because these built-in functions are private to the unittest class, and the built-in `@classmethod` tag must be added over the class in order to force the access to them.

 ---
 ### Level 9 : Tests with a patch on network requests